 After approval, the PO financing process goes like this:

 - You submit the purchase order to the P.O. funder you’re partnered with through Factor Finders.

 - The factor pays the supplier directly for the purchase order.

 - Once the supplier delivers the product, you issue an invoice to the customer.

 - You then sell that invoice to the factoring company to advance the money through the accounts receivable factoring process.

 - The invoice factoring company will pay the P.O. funder, plus fees, then advance the remaining invoice to you, minus the reserve.

 Industries Best Fit for PO Financing:

 There are a number of scenarios where PO financing serves as a funding solution.
-Factor Finders has been active in helping multiple industries finance their purchase orders, including government contracts, wholesale distributors, industrial, manufacturing, importers, exporters, drop-ship orders, and direct ship orders.
+Factor Finders actively helps multiple industries finance their purchase orders, including government contracts, wholesale distributors, industrial, manufacturing, importers, exporters, drop-ship orders, and direct ship orders.